RankquantRQ

 Why the minimum σ_u > 0, not σ_u > some small number?+

 Because any positive floor is arbitrary and noisy.
 A reviewer with σ_u = 0.2 is just as exploitable by the z-score formula as one with σ_u = 2.
 What we actually need to exclude is reviewers whose σ is mathematically undefined or zero (constant raters).
-Those go into the R3 broadened lens with an imputed σ.
+In the verticals that admit them — Products — they enter with an imputed σ, and once admitted they count exactly as much as any other reviewer.

-A consumer review site is a different context from a drug trial.
-At 95%, the CI-floor collapses toward zero for products with fewer than ~15 reviewers — we'd lose too much signal.
-At 90%, the floor stays useful at N ≥ 6 while still penalizing thin samples substantially.
+A consumer review site is a different context from a drug trial — and note what this choice does and does not decide.
+The floor is a published diagnostic, not a ranking, so the confidence level sets how informative that figure is, never which item outranks which.
+At 95% the floor collapses toward zero for items with fewer than ~15 reviewers: every thin sample bottoms out together and the number stops telling a reader anything.
+At 90% the bound stays discriminating from about N ≥ 6 while still registering thin samples clearly.
 90% one-tailed corresponds to z = 1.645; 95% would be z = 1.960.
 The choice is a defaults-matter call, not a mathematical one, and it's published and version-stable.

 Why make cohort a re-ranking rather than a separate computation?+

 Speed, storage, auditability.
-Re-ranking the same CI-floor within a cohort is O(k log k) per product; re-computing from scratch would require materializing a separate z-score table per cohort, which multiplies storage by the number of cohorts.
-The statistical information content is identical — a product's position within its cohort is fully determined by its CI-floor and its cohort members' CI-floors.
+Re-ranking the same mean z within a cohort is O(k log k) per product; re-computing from scratch would require materializing a separate z-score table per cohort, which multiplies storage by the number of cohorts.
+The statistical information content is identical — a product's position within its cohort is fully determined by its own mean z and its cohort members' mean z.

 What does ±20% price do at the edges?+